 Julia Witteman, EVEN undergraduate student, Air Quality Specialization

 As an undergraduate student in the Environmental Engineering Program, you can take your academic experience to the next level by participating in innovative research under the expert guidance of our faculty and graduate students.
-With a small student-to-professor ratio, our undergraduate students have the chance to sharpen their skills and enhance their knowledge as they work on innovation research projects that can have global implications.
+As a student involved in research, you have the chance to sharpen your skills and enhance your knowledge while working on innovation research projects that can have global implications.

-For more information, please contact Sharon Anderson, Extracurricular Programs Manager: email or call at 303-492-4404
+For more information, please email Sharon Anderson, Extracurricular Programs Manage or call at 303-492-4404